-Since eggs come in their own handy protective shell, once they are cool, you can just toss them in an insulated lunch bag to keep them cool for the ride.
-(This lunch bag has a place to hold wet-wipes and a drink, too.)
+Since eggs come in their own handy protective shell, once they are cool, they make a good travel food.
+You can just toss them in an insulated lunch bag to keep them cool for the ride.
+(This stylish but functional lunch bag has a place to hold wet-wipes and a drink, too.)

 Then, peel, salt, and eat.

 You don’t even have to worry about leaving the shells behind outdoors since they are biodegradable.

 The only thing is that hard-boiled eggs can be a little…stinky.
 That’s all the more reason why you’ll want to stop and eat them outdoors rather than make the inside of the car smell bad.

 See our recommendation on odor-free storage at the end of this article.

 If you’re someone who’s on a full-fledged diet, then pistachios are the best option for you.